Bob Taft: Fiscal and legal policy

 In January 2003, Taft signed Ohio Senate Bill 281 into law, which limited non-economic damages in medical injury lawsuits.
 The bill limited non-economic damages to $350,000 and imposed a statute of limitations.
 Taft then signed Ohio Senate Bill 80, introduced by Sen. Steve Stivers, into law in January 2005, which placed further caps on lawsuit awards in general.

+Taft presided over the reintroduction of capital punishment in Ohio.
+During his term, 24 people were put to death by lethal injection, more than any other state outside the South.
+He granted one commutation.
+However, in 2021, Taft co-authored an op-ed with former Ohio Attorneys General Lee Fisher and Jim Petro, calling for the state to abolish capital punishment.